eriqande/eriqande.github.com/_posts/2015-10-20-working-in-windows-minimally.md

 I am done I can push any changes up.

-I pretty much abhor using the `Windows Explorer` to navigate around, and double-clicking on things bothers the sh*t out of me, so the last thing I want to be able to do is open up files on the command line.
+I pretty much abhor using the `Windows Explorer` to navigate around, and double-clicking on things bothers the sh*t out of me, so the final thing I want to make sure I can do is open up files on the command line.
 Turns out that there is a `start` command in Windows that is already known in the `msys` bash shell, so all I need to do is add this to my `.bashrc`: